How to Identify Narcissistic Psychopaths

 - Narcissistic personality disorder.
 Sufferers are characterized by strong personality traits, such as an inordinate sense of self-importance, great insecurity, and a lack of empathy.
 They’re people who tend to have conflicting relationships and a deep and excessive need for attention and admiration.

-From these two disorders is born what’s known as the narcissistic psychopath, a personality that’s not yet classified as pathological, but is extremely dysfunctional.
-In the next section, we list the most distinctive features of these people.
+Born from these two disorders is what’s known as the narcissistic psychopath, a personality that’s not yet classified as pathological, but is extremely dysfunctional.
+In the next section, we’ll list the most distinctive features of these people.

 The traits of narcissistic psychopaths

-Narcissistic psychopaths usually show a series of behaviors typical of narcissistic and also antisocial disorder.
+Narcissistic psychopaths usually show a series of behaviors typical of both narcissistic and antisocial disorders.
 Therefore, they’ll exhibit several of the following traits.

 1. They don’t meet social norms

 Whether provocatively or covertly, narcissistic psychopaths tend to bend the rules to their advantage.
-They continue with this non-compliance and weave a rescue net around themselves.
+They adopt non-compliance and weave a rescue net around themselves.
 This usually involves blaming someone else, gaslighting, or lying.